sc0ttj/router/README.md

 callback({ some: \"data\" })
 ```

-### Using "middleware"
+### Using HTTP "middleware"

-If running an HTTP server, `router` supports "middleware", in a similar way to express.js.
+If running an HTTP server (or Lambda, see below), `router` supports "middleware", in a similar way to express.js.

 Some [express middleware](https://expressjs.com/en/resources/middleware.html) may work with `router`, though this has not been tested.